 The City of the Dead, a very fascinating area of Cairo

-From there, walking to al-Takkiya al-Mawlawiya in Sharia al-Suyufiyya and the Sultan Hassan and Al-Rifai mosques.
+From there, we continue to al-Takkiya al-Mawlawiya in Sharia al-Suyufiyya and the Sultan Hassan and Al-Rifai mosques.
 Each representing interesting stories and backgrounds.
 The more you ask about this, the more you find out that Jakob is omniscient within his profession.

-From here on to the City of the Dead, whose residents share houses with the living.
-It is, shall we say, distinctive.
+Onwards to the City of the Dead, whose residents share houses with the living.
+It is, shall we say, a pretty distinctive district.
 Jakob tells us about these significant areas of the city and about the Muslim customs associated with this.

 The photo shows the Giza plateau with its three pyramids.
 You never get tired of this view.
 The pyramid of Cheops furthest away and Menkaure’s closest.
 Then there are the pyramids of Menkaure’s three wives.
 Correct.
 We are still not quite there when it comes to equality between men and women.
 I still think we have come a long way in the last 4500 years.

-In the morning, Arto takes us to all three pyramids and their millennia.
+In the morning, Arto takes us to all three pyramids and their five millennia.

-This will be our third group trip to Cairo.
-And every time we have guests with us who have dreamed of standing in front of these man-made mastodons their whole lives.
+This will be our fourth group trip to Cairo.
+And every time we have guests with us who have dreamed of standing in front of these man-made mastodons all their life.
 For them, it is an almost spiritual moment.

 Ramses II, the perfect host for ‘the Grand Egyptian Museum’

 The Grand Egyptian Museum, a short distance from the three Giza pyramids, is a museum that has been a decade in the making and has blown all budgets.
-It is unfortunate, of course, but it has been done before.
+It is unfortunate, of course, but it has been seen before in the history of mankind.

-Inside the lobby, it is hard to get your hands dirty.
-Although there is not yet full access to the entire museum, it is easy to predict that it will be the biggest global cultural event of the decade when all wings of the museum are open to the public.
+Inside the lobby, it is hard to not get overwhelmed.
+Although there is not yet full access to the entire museum, it is easy to predict that it will be the biggest global cultural event of the decade when all parts of the museum are open to the public.

 No one knows the exact date of the full inauguration.
 Even Arto can only guess.
-The decision is at ministerial level, and presumably also at presidential level.
+The decision is at a ministerial level, and presumably also at the presidential level.

-What we have now is enough for Arto to give us a tour of the Middle Kingdom.
+What is available to us now is enough for Arto to give us a tour of the Middle Kingdom.
 And when we reach the end of our guided tour, a unique view of the Giza plateau awaits us.

 There are a number of rather delicious cafes in the museum.
 Here we will each have our lunch before Arto continues the story.
-This lunch is provided by our guests themselves.
+This lunch is between our guests and the waiter.

 One of our evenings is consecrated a concert at the Opera house in Cairo.
 The program has not yet been announced but we await it with excitement.
 It’s going to be fun and pretty different if you are used to the posh opera houses of Europe.